 - Capacity building of FCHVs: supported in identification, case referral, follow up and integration people with MHPS in their own community

 - School Mental Health Initiatives (2015): assisted with tools and techniques to manage the psychosocial issues including Mass Conversion Disorder

 - Extension of specialized care for male (2016): Establishment of Emergency Short Term Residential Center for males suffering from mental health and psychosocial issues after the earthquake

-- Formation and mobilization of exclusive self help group: People with MHOSS issue united as SHGs linked with livelihood support.
+- Formation and mobilization of exclusive self help group: People with MHPS issue united as SHGs linked with livelihood support.
 This helps to break the social and stigma barrier among them

 - Peer Support Group: Members have been prepared as self-advocates and have formed delegation to Ministry of Health, Primary Health Care Revitalization Division (PHCRD) and Leprosy Control Division i.e. focal point for disability